popgenDK/courses/summer2023/IntroNGS/introNGSexercises.md

 #read1_fastqc.html
 #read1_fastqc.zip

- - download the html to your computer and open it in a browser ( e.g. double click on it )
+ - download the html to your computer and open it in a browser ( e.g. double click on it ) or use this [link](https://htmlpreview.github.io/?https://github.com/popgenDK/courses/blob/main/summer2023/IntroNGS/read1_fastqc.html)

 If you want to access the tables used for the graphics: